Backpacking 101: Planning your trip

 - Non-cotton t-shirt and long-sleeve shirts; lightweight pants and shorts, or convertible hiking pants.

-- Boots: Take a look at the article Finding Boots for your Hiking Feet for some tips on what to look for in fit, style, material, etc. And remember, fit is critical, so try on lots of styles!
+- Shoes: whether you prefer hiking boots or trail runners, remember, fit is critical, so try on lots of styles!
 If it's not comfortable in the store, it certainly won't be on the trail.

 You'll need a backpack that will provide enough space for all your gear without causing you discomfort.
 In terms of size, you should choose a bag with a volume between 40 and 70 liters (2400 to 4200 cubic inches) for most 2-4 day trips, and a pack of at least 70 liters (4200 cubic inches) for trips 5-days or longer.